hanzlafullstack/Dribble-Clone/README.md

 ## 🚀 How to Run

+Method 1:

-This is officially deployed and you can access it (or view that) by clicking on that link
+This is officially deployed and you can access it (or view that) by clicking on that link 🔗
-<a>dribbleclone-two.vercel.app</a>
+<a href="dribbleclone-two.vercel.app">dribbleclone-two.vercel.app</a>

+Method 2:

+if you want to clone that repository to your local system you can follow this method

 1. Clone this repository: